Quantum simulation of thermodynamics in an integrated quantum photonic processor: Supplementary Note 6 -- Detailed experimental results

-Fig.~\ref{fig:BH_certification_linearized} shows the convergence of the certificiaton fidelity for the non-interacting Bose-Hubbard, or superfluid, Hamiltonian.
+Supplementary Fig.~\ref{fig:BH_certification_linearized} shows the convergence of the certification fidelity for the non-interacting Bose-Hubbard, or superfluid, Hamiltonian.
 Each panel corresponds with one of the six simulated time steps.
-There are a total of $16$ batches, which is sufficient to certify $\tau=1.0$ against the odd bi-partition.
+There are a total of $16$ batches for each time step, which is almost sufficient to certify $\tau=1.0$ against the bi-partition with $\epsilon = 0.9$.
+Therefore, we included $10$ more batches measured under similar conditions to increase the fidelity for $\tau=1.0$ from $F = 0.335$ to $F = 0.359$.
 Furthermore, the extrapolations indicate that longer measurement times are not going to certify the remaining simulated time steps.

-Similarly, the first long-range Haar-random system's certification converges as shown in Fig. \ref{fig:Haar_certification_linearized}.
-Here, the simulated time step of $\tau=2.0$ is clearly certified against the odd bi-partion and the linear fit through the data promises a possible certification against the uneven bi-partition.
-The latter, however, requires a significant increase in measurement time.
+Similarly, the first long-range Haar-random system's certification converges as shown in Supplementary Fig.~\ref{fig:Haar_certification_linearized}.
+There are a total of $11$ batches for each time step.
+Here, the simulated time step of $\tau=2.0$ is clearly certified against the bi-partition.
 Unfortunately, the other time steps will not be able to reach the required certification fidelities when the measurement time is increased.